slingr-stack/stripe-package/README.md

 - Shortcuts to access the Stripe API
 - Support for webhooks

-In most cases, you will be using the provided shortcuts to access the API.
-For example, you could use the API directly by doing an HTTP request like this:
+In most cases, you will use the provided shortcuts to access the API.
+For example, you could use the API directly by making an HTTP request like this:

 ```js
 let res = pkg.stripe.api.get('/v1/customers');
 ```

+For further details about the Stripe API, please take a look at the [documentation.](https://docs.stripe.com/api)

 # Configuration